Electricity sector in Brazil: Distribution

+In 2023, Brazil's power distribution sector, dominated by private, foreign-owned firms like Spain's Iberdrola and Italy's ENEL, receives about $4 billion in investments annually.
+This funding predominantly supports expansion (69%), with the remainder allocated to improvements (19%) and network renewals (12%).

-Renewable energy resources
+Renewable electricity resources

-In Brazil, hydroelectricity supplies about 60% of total electricity demand.
-It is estimated that about 70% of the overall hydroelectricity potential of the country, is still unexploited.
+In 2023, solar power, including distributed generation, became Brazil's second largest electricity source, surpassing wind power.
+In 2021, utility-scale solar energy saw a 40.9% increase, while distributed solar generation grew by 84%.
+Investments in utility-scale solar projects have surpassed $20 billion, with an additional $1 billion invested in distributed solar generation since 2012.

-At the end of 2021 Brazil was the 2nd country in the world in terms of installed hydroelectric power (109.4 GW) and biomass (15.8 GW), the 7th country in the world in terms of installed wind power (21.1 GW) and the 14th country in the world in terms of installed solar power (13.0 GW) - on track to also become one of the top 10 in the world in solar energy.
+By 2021, Brazil was the second country in the world in terms of installed hydroelectric power (109.4 GW) and biomass (15.8 GW), the 7th country in the world in terms of installed wind power (21.1 GW) and the 14th country in the world in terms of installed solar power (13.0 GW) - on track to also become one of the top 10 in the world in solar energy.
 From 2013, Brazil started to deploy wind energy on a large scale, and from 2017, it started to deploy solar energy on a large scale, to diversify its energy portfolio and avoid the problems arising from dependence on hydroelectricity.

+By the end of 2023, Brazil's wind power generation is set to hit 29 GW, according to the Brazilian Wind Power Association (ABEEOLICA).
+With 890 wind farms across 12 states, 85% of these are in the Northeast.
+By 2028, installed capacity is expected to exceed 44 GW, comprising 13.2% of the country's electricity matrix.

-The potential for wind energy, which is concentrated in the Northeast, is very large.
-Brazil's gross wind resource potential was estimated, in 2019, to be about 522 GW (this, only onshore), enough energy to meet three times the country's current demand.
+Brazil's gross wind resource potential was estimated, in 2019, to be about 500 GW (this, only onshore), enough energy to meet three times the country's current demand.